Global Covid-19 cases pass two million – latest updates

-The coronavirus disease has infected over two million people globally since it first emerged in China's Wuhan.
+The coronavirus disease has infected over two million people and killed more than 130,000 globally since it first emerged in China's Wuhan.
 Here are the latest updates for April 15:

 Wednesday, April 15